Semilir eruption

 The Semilir eruption was a major volcanic event which took place in Indonesia during the Early Miocene.
 This eruption formed the Semilir Formation and Nglanngran Formation.
 These two geological formations are in the Southern Mountains of Special Region of Yogyakarta, Central Java and East Java.
 The eruption created two formations which consist of mostly pyroclastic rock (minor lava flows).
 It has an exceptional thickness (at least 1200 m).
-In contrast, The Toba supereruption only formed 600 m ignimbrite.
+In contrast, The Toba supereruption only formed 600 m of ignimbrite.
 The estimated Semilir eruption date by isotope method is around 21 million years ago.

-Geology Background
+Geology background

-Java is an island between Asia and Australia at the centre of the Indonesian archipelago where the Indo-Australian Plate subducts beneath the Eurasian Plate.
+Java is an island between Asia and Australia at the centre of the Indonesian archipelago where the Indo-Australian plate subducts beneath the Eurasian Plate.
 There has been subduction at the Java Trench since the Early Cenozoic.
 An Eocene to Early Miocene volcanic arc in East Java, the Southern Mountains Arc, is parallel to and south of the modern arc.
 Thick volcanic and volcaniclastic deposits related to this arc are well preserved in East Java and identified volcanic centres are separated by similar distances to volcanoes of the modern arc.
 New field investigations and stratigraphic studies in East Java have identified the most important features of arc activity in the Southern Mountains.
 The oldest sedimentary rocks are conglomerates and sandstones that lack volcanic material and were deposited unconformably on a basement that included ophiolitic and continental rocks.
 In the overlying sedimentary rocks volcanic debris and detrital zircons indicate initiation of the arc, and subduction beneath Java, by the Middle Eocene (42 Ma).
 The arc was active until the Early Miocene (18 Ma) and volcanic activity was most abundant during the Oligocene to Early Miocene.
-Volcanic activity was commonly explosive and of Plinian-type.
+Volcanic activity was commonly explosive and of Plinian type.
 The erupted products range from andesite to rhyolite and formed lava flows, lava domes, volcanic breccias and extensive pyroclastic deposits including flow, air-fall and pyroclastic surge deposits.
 Volcanic activity along the Southern Mountains Arc culminated in the Early Miocene in a climactic phase of eruptions preserved in the Batu Agung Escarpment, near Yogyakarta.
 It was during this climactic phase that the Semilir Eruption occurred.

-Eruption Product
+Eruption product

-The volcanic deposits are fresh and dip uniformly towards the south at approximately 30°.
+The volcanic deposits are fresh and dip uniformly towards the south at approximately 30 degrees.
 The sequence is divided into three formations which are, from base to top, the Kebobutak, Semilir and Nglanggran Formations (note that Kebobutak Formation is not a same eruption event with Semilir and Nglanggran).
 The top part of Kebobutak Formation are intensely bioturbated by a Cruziana-type assemblage.
 The formation is interpreted to be air-fall deposits reworked in a shallow marine sublittoral setting.
 Above the Kebobutak Formation lies at least 600 m of dacitic pumice, volcanic lithic and crystal-rich tuffs and breccias assigned to the Semilir Formation.